Alicia B Colvin

 Contributions to Public Health

-• Family History and Major Depression in Midlife Women: Little is known about the role of family history of depression in the development of incident and recurrent major depressive disorder (MDD) in midlife women.
-Through my work on the Study of Women’s Health Across the Nation (SWAN), I found that family history of depression significantly predicts MDD in midlife women independent of the menopausal transition and changes in psychosocial and health profiles.
+• Depression in Midlife Women: I am a psychiatric epidemiologist, and my research focuses on the impact of the menopausal transition on mental health.
+Through my work on the Study of Women’s Health Across the Nation (SWAN), I found that 1) family history of depression predicts MDD in midlife women independent of menopause and changes in psychosocial and health profiles, and 2) I identified trajectories of change in depressive symptoms relative to the timing of the final menstrual period.

 • Colvin A, Richardson GA, Cyranowski JM, Youk A, Bromberger JT.
 The Role of Family History of Depression and the Menopausal Transition in the Development of Major Depression in Midlife Women: Study of Women’s Health Across the Nation Mental Health Study (SWAN MHS).
 Depression and Anxiety.
 2017 May 10. doi: 10.1002/da.22651.
 [Epub ahead of print] PMID: 28489293 PMCID: PMC5585035